corvusdeinanis/cuddlyspaceship/content/Imperialism.md

  - Security - supress others for the sake of "security of nation"
  - Social Darwinism -Machiaveli, Mussolini, Hitler
  - [[White Man's Burden]], moralistic

-(imo, it can be boiled down to sense of superiority and alienation of others)

 [[postcolonialism]]
 [[capitalism]]